kitsudaiki/OpenHanami/README.md

 # **IMPORTANT: This project is still an experimental prototype and NOT ready for any productive usage.
 There are still many missing tests, input-validations and so on.
 Beside this there is also still quite a lot of evaluation and improving of the current features necessary.**

+## **IMPORTANT**: The repository was renamed after version 0.5.0, so all versions from 0.5.0 and below should still work like before, but there are major differences to newer versions.

 ## Intro

 OpenHanami contains in its core a custom experimental artificial neural network, which can work on